 Trash and refuse generated by the University is picked up on a regular schedule by an outside contractor.
 Trash from buildings is taken by Building Service Workers to outside trash dumpsters for pick up by the contractor.
 The University is billed for each pick up as well as by tonnage.
 Departments are encouraged to make a concerted effort at recycling in order to assist in reducing the ever increasing trash removal bill at the University.

-Special refuse pickups can be arranged as a reimbursable service on a limited basis by submitting a Service Request to the Physical Plant.
+Special refuse pickups can be arranged as a reimbursable service on a limited basis by submitting a Service Request to Facilities Mangement.

-Problems with un-removed trash within University buildings should be reported to the Custodial Manager, Steve Uhls, at 651-962-6536.
+Problems with un-removed trash within University buildings should be reported to the Director of Facilities Services, Bob Guggisberg, at 651-962-6531.

 No one is allowed on, nor allowed to place any objects or equipment on the roof of any campus building without written prior approval by Jim Brummer, Associate Vice President for Facilities.